 And I still love that song!
 In more recent years, I bought the digital version.
-It’s only now that I realise the strong influence Peggy Lee had had, in my tender early years, on my style of singing almost two decades after I first heard that song.
+It’s only now that I realise the strong influence Peggy Lee had had, in my tender early years, on my phrasing and vocal style almost two decades after I first heard that song.

 And I have a feint, very-early memory of my mother singing me to sleep when I was ill, or when I had severe ear-aches (dairy allergy — no one knew in those days), rocking me in front of the crackling gas heater in the middle of the night.
 She could have become a singer, herself, if she’d had the opportunities.

 And my father had secretly wanted to be a big-band arranger, but never took the steps.
 (I have since discovered Music as a career focus in his astrology chart, which is how I found out about his stifled dream when I’d confronted him with my findings.)

 Peggy Lee | ‘Fever’